-- 7.1 If, having followed this procedure, you are not satisfied with the further steps (if any) the College has decided on or the outcome of these steps, you may appeal against the outcome by raising the issue with the Clerk to the Corporation within 10 days.
-The Chair or Vice Chair (who has not previously been involved) will make a final decision on action to be taken and notify the worker making the disclosure. - 7.2 You may also appeal under 7.1 above if you have good reason for believing that all of the assessors are or were involved in the alleged malpractice or that you may suffer as a result of releasing the information. - 7.3 You may, at any time, pass the matter confidentially to a professionally qualified and practising lawyer to get legal advice. - 7.4 If an assessor believes that the circumstances of a particular situation will mean they need to get guidance, such as from a regional trade union official, they may do so.
-In these circumstances the assessor will have to do their best to make sure that the matter stays strictly confidential, unless: - allowed for by this procedure; or - this is not possible by law; or - until such time as it becomes public knowledge.
+- 7.1.
+If, having followed this procedure, you are not satisfied with the further steps (if any) the College has decided on or the outcome of these steps, you may appeal against the outcome by raising the issue with the Director of Governance within 10 days.
+The Chair or Vice Chair (who has not previously been involved) will make a final decision on action to be taken and notify the worker making the disclosure. - 7.2.
+You may also appeal under 7.1 above if you have good reason for believing that all of the assessors are or were involved in the alleged malpractice or that you may suffer as a result of releasing the information. - 7.3.
+You may, at any time, pass the matter confidentially to a professionally qualified and practising lawyer to get legal advice. - 7.4.
+If an assessor believes that the circumstances of a particular situation will mean they need to get guidance, such as from a regional trade union official, they may do so.
+In these circumstances the assessor will have to do their best to make sure that the matter stays strictly confidential, unless: - (i) allowed for by this procedure; or - (ii) this is not possible by law; or - (iii) until such time as it becomes public knowledge.

-8. PROTECTION
+8. Protection

-- 8.1 Any report or recommendations by the assessor will not, if possible, identify you, unless you agree in writing or unless there are reasons to believe you have not acted in the public interest or have acted maliciously or vexatiously.
-If you do not agree, or there are no good reasons, the assessor will not reveal your identity under this procedure unless: - they legally have to; - the information is already public knowledge; - it is on a strictly confidential basis to the assessor's administrative assistant; - it is on a strictly confidential basis to a professionally qualified lawyer for the purpose of getting legal advice; or - it is necessary as part of a proper investigation.
+- 8.1.
+Any report or recommendations by the assessor will not, if possible, identify you, unless you agree in writing or unless there are reasons to believe you have not acted in the public interest or have acted maliciously or vexatiously.
+If you do not agree, or there are no good reasons, the assessor will not reveal your identity under this procedure unless: - (i) they legally have to; - (ii) the information is already public knowledge; - (iii) it is on a strictly confidential basis to the assessor's administrative assistant; - (iv) it is on a strictly confidential basis to a professionally qualified lawyer for the purpose of getting legal advice; or - (v) it is necessary as part of a proper investigation. - 8.2.
 However, while the College takes all practical steps to avoid identifying you, you must accept that in some circumstances it is going to be obvious who has provided the information.
-Because of this, the College cannot guarantee to keep your identity confidential.

-8.2 The assessor will keep any documents (including electronic files) relating to the matter secure, so that as far as possible only they and their administrative assistant have access to them.
+Because of this, the College cannot guarantee to keep your identity confidential. - 8.3.
+The assessor will keep any documents (including electronic files) relating to the matter secure, so that as far as possible only they and their administrative assistant have access to them.
 As far as possible, any documents the assessor keeps will not reveal your identity.

-- 8.3 If, under 5 above, you involve a local trade-union representative or work colleague in this procedure, you must make sure that the representative or work colleague keeps this matter strictly confidential, unless: - allowed for by this procedure; or - this is not possible by law; or - until such time as it becomes public knowledge. - 8.4 The College may tell you to take part in any enquiry or investigation into the matter that the College organises. - 8.5 Where you take part in this enquiry or investigation, it will usually be on an open rather than a confidential basis.
-However, the assessor's obligations under 8.1 of this procedure will still apply about your identity.
+- 8.4.
+If, under 5 above, you involve a local trade-union representative or work colleague in this procedure, you must make sure that the representative or work colleague keeps this matter strictly confidential, unless: - (i) allowed for by this procedure; or - (ii) this is not possible by law; or - (iii) until such time as it becomes public knowledge. - 8.5.
+You may be asked to take part in any enquiry or investigation into the matter that is organised by the College. - 8.6.
+Where you take part in any enquiry or investigation, it will usually be on an open rather than a confidential basis.
+However, the assessor's obligations under 8.1 of this procedure about your identity will still apply.